tfischer4765/mm-install/README.md

 If you want to use a different file, create a file named `x_background_image` in `/etc/magicmirror` containing a path to an image file.
 If that file is present and the path in it leads to a readable file, that file will be attempted to be used instead

-**WARNING: The script will not ascertain that the file it gets handed is a valid image.**
+**WARNING: The script will not ascertain that the file it gets handed is a valid image file.**